Skip Navigation

 • Advise GCU leadership on matters relevant to campus-wide diversity, equity, and inclusion

-• Gather and assess the overall GCU campus climate as it relates to diversity, equity, and inclusion
+• Gather and assess the overall GCU campus climate as it relates to diversity, equity, inclusion, and belonging

-The CDOs are charged with leading institutional diversity, equity, and inclusion efforts.
-One role is focused on institutional and student affairs and the other on academic affairs and community outreach.
-The CDOs collaborate with each other and the CDEI to align and bring common purpose to the university’s DEI efforts grounded in the Mercy core values.
+The Co-Chairs are charged with leading institutional diversity, equity, inclusion, and belonging efforts throughout the institution.
+The Co-Chairs collaborate with each other and the CDEIB to align and bring common purpose to the university’s DEIB efforts grounded in the Mercy core values.

 YOU WON’T JUST FINISH COLLEGE.
 YOU’LL THRIVE.